 Erected 1998 by Department of Historic Resources.
 (Marker Number UT-19.)

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
+In addition, it is included in the Virginia Department of Historic Resources series list.
 A significant historical date for this entry is April 22, 1861.

 Sylvester James Roberts (1837-1915)